ocaml-multicore/icfp-2023-eio-tutorial/doc/multicore.md

 ## Olly

-Another possibility is the [olly][] tool:
+OCaml 5.1 adds support for custom events, which can be useful to see what an Eio program is doing.
+However, 5.1 hasn't been released yet and so the required support hasn't been merged yet.

+To try it, you'd need to apply [Eio PR#554](https://github.com/ocaml-multicore/eio/pull/554) to generate events, turn on tracing in Eio, and use a patched version of the [olly][] tool:

 ```
 opam pin runtime_events_tools 'https://github.com/TheLortex/runtime_events_tools.git#custom-events-without-eio'
 ```

-However, this has some bugs at the moment.
+However, there are some bugs that make this less useful at the moment;
+e.g. you'll need to find a fix for https://github.com/tarides/runtime_events_tools/issues/20.

 ## Flame graphs